MolBIFFM/diana/README.md

   }
 }
 ```
-The community detection algorithm.
+The agglomerative algorithm for community detection by greedy modularity
+maximization.
 The default setting is `"Louvain"`.
-Available
+Available settings are
-settings are `"Clauset-Newman-Moore"` and `"Louvain"`.
+`"Clauset-Newman-Moore"` and `"Louvain"`.

 ```json
 {